MrSumada/nodejs-employee-tracker-cms/README.md

 ## Installation

-Just clone this repository and run npm install mysql2 sequelize console.table, and you're ready to go.
+Just clone this repository and run npm install mysql2 sequelize console.table, and then you're ready to go.

 ## Questions?